microsoft/aed-blockchain-learn-content/ethereum-blockchain-dev/tokens/includes/6-write-token-contract.md

-# Write an ERC20 token contract
+# Exercise: Write an ERC20 token contract

 Now, let's add a new token smart contract to the project.